 In addition to the standard CWRU graduate school application forms submitted online applicants to the graduate program in art history are required to submit a statement of purpose and two research papers in art history.
 Applicants who have an MA degree in art history should submit papers written during their enrollment in the MA program; if an MA thesis is complete by the time of application, it should be submitted as one of the two papers.
 Three letters of recommendation that highlight aspects of the student’s academic and scholarly potential are also required.
 Whenever possible, these letters should be written by art historians, working in academe of in museum professions.

-During the application process GRE scores should be uploaded to the Test Scores section of the application.
+During the application process, GRE scores (optional this year) should be uploaded to the Test Scores section of the application.
 The IELTS is also accepted with a minimum score of 7.0.

 All applicants whose native language is not English, or who have not received a degree from an English-speaking university, must take either the Test of English as a Foreign Language (TOEFL); the required minimum score is 100, or the PTE-Academic; the required minimum score is 68.